Wills Power of Attorney Legal Advice How it Works Pricing

 Article

-The music you choose for a funeral plays a big part in setting the mood and tone for the rest of the ceremony.
-Music played at a funeral can offer a sense of peace for those who have just lost their loved one, and it’s a great way to honour the deceased’s life.
-But with countless songs out there, it’s easy to find yourself a little lost on what music to play.
-This blog post will outline what to consider when choosing funeral songs, as well as a list of songs that you can choose from.
+The funeral music you choose plays a big part in setting the mood and tone for the rest of the funeral service.
+Funeral songs can offer a sense of peace for those who have just lost their loved one, and it's a great way to maintain a celebration of life to honour the deceased.
+But with countless funeral songs to choose from, and different tone preferences to set- it's easy to feel lost on choosing which funeral music to play.
+In this blog post, we cover what to consider when choosing funeral music, as well as a list of popular funeral songs that you can choose from.

 Sheet music